telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 # How to Host Reports Service in ASP.NET Core in .NET 5

-This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET 5 Web Application.
+This article guides you how to host a Reports Web Ser  vice in order to expose the Reports Generation Engine to an ASP.NET Core in .NET 5 Web Application.

 The guide is separated into sections for readability reasons.
 Along with the steps, it elaborates on the concepts and theory behind each step.